The VPA Commitment:

 For many years, Victoria Park delivered the original VICI 50 commitment; a child-led list of experiences that all pupils would experience during their lifetime in school.

-During 2021 we will revaluate and restructure this promise – our objective is to provide children starting school in EYFS and Key Stage one with Cultural Capital, experiences that will help them to make links with the books they read and the wider world around them.
+During 2021 we revaluated and restructured this promise – our objective was to provide children starting school in EYFS and Key Stage one with Cultural Capital, experiences that will help them to make links with the books they read and the wider world around them.
 We want all of our children to have visited farms, museums, libraries and the seaside.
 We want them to have held a snake, seen a pantomime and been to the theatre before they transition to junior school.

 In Key Stage two, we’ll continue to provide relevant experiences, linked to their broadening curriculum, but we also want to raise aspirations.
 All children should understand the pathways beyond school, with knowledge of FE and HE institutions, and routes into a wide range of professions.
 They should also have an understanding of the responsibilities of independence – how to remain safe and how to spend and save in later years.